wp-plugins/wp-google-analytics-events/readme.txt

 == Screenshots ==
 1. Plugin Options screenshot-1.png
-2. Google Analytics real time events screenshot-2.png == Changelog == = Version 1.2 =
+2. Google Analytics real time events screenshot-2.png == Changelog == = Version 1.4 =
+You can now use the plugin along with Yoast Analytics.
+Just check the "Don't add the GA tracking code" option and if you are using the universal tracking code, check that option as well.
+== Changelog == = Version 1.2 =
 1. Fixes an issue that would cause tracking a page twice.
 2. Admin look and feel changes.